Expression Evaluator

 Type System

-The type system of the partial evaluator is tailored for doing (supposedly) quick evaluation of overloaded functions.
+The type system of the expression evaluator is tailored for doing (supposedly) quick evaluation of overloaded functions.

 A function definition object consists of a tree-like structure with a type (e.g. xsd:float) at each internal node.
 Each level of the tree represents an argument of the function (e.g. function with arity two also has a tree of depth two).
 The leaves contain a function implementation matching the concrete types defined by the path of the tree.